axze-az/cftal/README.md

 as additional cmake argument.

-If you want to use vectors of float16's for the calculation of some elementary and special functions for half precision, use
+If you want to use vectors of float16's for the calculation of all elementary for half precision, use

 `-DCFTAL_CONFIG_USE_VF32_FOR_VF16=0`